 There are several fruits and vegetables you can successfully grow from seeds at home.
 Plant them to enjoy a bounty all summer.

-We are saving seeds from cucumbers, watermelon, cantaloupe, tomatoes, and peppers.
+We are saving seeds from okra, tomatoes, and peppers.
+When our arugula plants went to seed, we saved those.
 See what grows in your hardiness zone, and save some seeds.

 Plant sprouting potatoes